JoeyParshley/robot-ops-console/EMAIL_TEMPLATE.md

 Hi [Recruiter Name],

-I wanted to share a weekend project I built that I believe aligns with the Senior Frontend Engineer role at AVF: a **Robot Operations Console** for monitoring and controlling tethered flying robots.
+I wanted to share a weekend project I built that I believe aligns with the Senior Frontend Engineer role: a **Robot Operations Console** for monitoring and controlling tethered flying robots.

 **GitHub**: [Your GitHub Repo URL]

-The project showcases TypeScript, custom React hooks, state management, and Electron desktop deployment—all relevant to the work at AVF.
+The project showcases TypeScript, custom React hooks, state management, and Electron desktop deployment—all relevant to modern frontend engineering work.
 There's an Executive Summary in the repo for a quick overview.

-I'm open to discussing salary further and am excited about the opportunity to contribute to AVF's mission.
+I'm open to discussing salary further and am excited about the opportunity to contribute to innovative projects.

 Looking forward to the interview!